toneengo/aeregui/README.md

-currently WIP.
+WIP.
-aeregui is a minimal C++ library used to render GUI elements for OpenGL games.
+aeregui is a minimal C++ library, which can use textures to render GUI elements for OpenGL games. inspired by: nanogui, imgui
-Currently, only rendering text is supported.
-It assumes that GLAD has already loaded the functions.

-thanks to nanogui for showing me how to do things.

 # Build
 ## Dependencies